go-graphics/go-gui-projects/README.md

 [gowd](https://github.com/dtylman/gowd) help us build cross platform GUI apps with GO and HTML/JS/CSS (powered by nwjs)。

+[Gowut](https://github.com/icza/gowut) is a Web UI Toolkit written in pure Go.
+Apps are rendered as HTML pages.
+It doesn't bundle browsers.

+[Lorca](https://github.com/zserge/lorca) is a very small library to build modern HTML5 desktop apps in Go.
+It doesn't bundle Chrome but reuses the installed Chrome on your machine.

+[Muon](https://github.com/ImVexed/muon) is a lightweight alternative to Electron written in Golang

 [Wails](https://github.com/wailsapp/wails) is a framework for building desktop applications using Go & Web Technologies.

 [webview](https://github.com/zserge/webview) is a tiny cross-platform webview library for C/C++/Golang to build modern cross-platform GUIs.

-[Muon](https://github.com/ImVexed/muon) is a lightweight alternative to Electron written in Golang

 ### custom GUI